robertsean1995/BAWKP/README.md

 # 4 Structure, Syntax, and Semantics

 Bash is responsible for orchestration; AWK is responsible for computation.
 This is the mental model and contract for BAWKP.
 The preceding sections explained this philosophy and how it applies to this methodology, including an extensive discussion on the responsibility boundaries between Bash and AWK.
 This section functions as the rulebook for BAWKP and will enumerate from a technical perspective how that philosophy is enforced and applied in practice.
 The rules in this section exist to preserve readability, correctness, and survivability throughout their lifecycle under operational pressure.
 Scripts that adhere to these rules qualify as a BAWKP program.
-Scripts that do not may still function, but they no longer conforms to the methodology.
+Scripts that do not may still function, but they no longer conform to the methodology.

 ## 4a Integrated Development Environment

 Because BAWK relies on explicit structure and clear separation of responsibility, the Integrated Development Environment ("IDE") that is used is an integral part of the methodology’s enforcement surface.
 An IDE reduces accidental violations of the BAWK contract by making unsafe constructs visible early and by enforcing consistent structure automatically.
 In practice, this means the IDE is treated as a policy gate for formatting, static analysis, and readability checks.
-Policies that are applied continuously rather than after failures occur.
 The recommended IDE is [Visual Studio Code ("VS Code")](https://code.visualstudio.com/) due to its simplicity, language support, available extensions, integrated terminal, and customizability.
 All of which are suitable for offensive security engineers.
 For VS Code, BAWK requires only a small number of extensions, but they should be configured strictly.
 The goal is not to optimize typing speed or developer comfort, but to preserve clarity, predictability, and survivability.
 Below is a consolidated list of requirements that are considered "non-negotiable" for BAWKP.

 ### Required Extensions